psy0rz/alpinebox/README.md

 If you also want portainer, run `./install-portainer` instead.

-This will give you furhter instrucions on what to do after its done.
+This will give you further instructions on what to do after it's done.

 # Installing firewall

 Go to /root/alpinebox and run `./install-firewall`

-This will install a minimal firewall that only allows ssh from trusted ipadressed.
-(Via ipsets in /etc/ipset.d/)
+This will install a minimal firewall that only allows ssh from trusted IP addresses (via ipsets in /etc/ipset.d/).

 This will not interfere with docker.
-The script will provide you some more info after running it.
+The script will provide you with more info after running it.

 # VPS provider tips: